LBHackney-IT/Data-Platform-Playbook/docs/docs/redshift.md

 tags: [playbook]
 ---

+## Objective / Who is this for?
+After this article, you should be able to
+* Create a user in redshift ?
+* Create a schema for your tables ?
+* Grant permissions to a user to view the tables ?

+## Prerequisites
+In order to complete this article, you will need
+* (fill in)
+* Access to Amazon Redshift
+* Access to Amazon Glue Databases

 ## Collection Structure
 Unlike most Database services.
 Redshift has a three tier collection setup:
 1. The top most tier is called a Database, a Database contains multiple Schemas